The Science of Active Learning

 Active Learning Techniques

-Foundry College courses incorporate a variety of active learning techniques to ensure that students understand the material, retain it, and can apply it in relevant situations.
+Foundry College courses incorporate a variety of active learning techniques to ensure that you understand the material, retain it, and can apply it in relevant situations.
 Some of our key active learning techniques include:

 Learning over time